Valikahn/TryHackMe-Jr-Penetration-Tester/README.md

 ## Spoiler Warning

-Some writeups 'may' contain spoilers, including flags, privilege escalation paths, and command output.
+Some writeups `MAY` contain spoilers, including flags, privilege escalation paths, and command output.
 If you are actively working through a room, consider attempting it yourself before reading the full walkthrough.

 ## Author

-Created as part of my cybersecurity learning journey through TryHackMe.
+Created by V4L1K4HN as part of my cybersecurity learning journey through TryHackMe.